cognusion/D20/README.md

   -count int
     	Number of strings (default 20)
   -custom string
-    	A list of characters you want to use in lieu of the ones we've offered (repeat for prevalence) -keyblock
+    	A list of characters you want to use in lieu of '--chars' (repeat for prevalence) -keyblock
     	Shortcut to '--char bytes --base64 --block --blocksize 65' (HINT: --length 741, perhaps?)
   -length int